Quick answer

 Age Restrictions

-PA law prohibits tattooing anyone under 18 without written, notarized parental consent.
-The parent or legal guardian must be present during the procedure.
-No exceptions.
+Under 18 Pa.C.S. § 6311, tattooing anyone under 18 requires the written consent of a parent or legal guardian, who must also be present during the procedure.
+The statute does not require the consent to be notarized.
+Review Pennsylvania’s rules on tattooing minors before you ever take a booking from someone under 18.
 Artists who tattoo minors without proper consent face criminal penalties, not just fines.

 Sanitation and Sterilization